Stoja

 Stoja Novaković (Стоја Новаковић; born 4 June 1972), known mononymously as Stoja (Стоја), is a Serbian hardcore-folk singer.
-Recognised as one of the most popular turbo-folk performers, Stoja is noted for her strong voice and often eccentric appearances.
+Recognised as one of the most popular turbo-folk performers, Stoja is noted for her strong deep voice and often eccentric appearances.

 She released her first album, Kako je meni sada, in Lazarević Production in 1998.
 Later, she released her albums in the record label Grand Production.
 Within a short time, Stoja became one of the most popular singers in the Balkans.
 She is currently signed to BN Music, and has recently released songs with IDJ and Balkan Star too.

 Early life

-Novaković was born in the village of Perlez, in the Zrenjanin municipality in northern Serbia.
-Her father was born in Pukiš, a village in the Lopare municipality in northeastern Bosnia and Herzegovina.
+Novaković was born on 4 June 1972 in the village of Perlez, in the Zrenjanin, Vojvodina municipality in northern Serbia.
+Her father Milan was born in Pukiš, a village in the Lopare municipality in northeastern Bosnia and Herzegovina, and her mother Katica was from Vojvodina.
+Stoja has a younger brother Živko.
 She was raised in Perlez, where she lived until the age of 25.
+When describing her childhood, Stoja said; “We had a hard life, we were poor.
+I was an energetic girl and caused problems for my parents.
+I was drawn to do everything I shouldn't."
+According to Stoja, her father had a nice voice and he often sang sevdalinke, and she often listened to him.
+As a young girl she liked Marina Perazić, Bajaga i instruktori, Bijelo Dugme and Madonna.

-She is said to have received her uncommon and strong voice from her father, Milan.
+She is said to have received her uncommon and strong voice from her father, Milan, but her talent was discovered by her teacher Sida.
+Sida, who led the second class, suggested that Stoja should go to a singing competition that was organized for students from the first to fourth grade, as well as to be the first voice of the choir.
+The competition went well, she won first place, and lived up to teacher Sida's expectations.
 Her father was not supportive of her singing career and they didn't speak for years because she decided to pursue that career path.
 It was only after her mother intervened that they reconciled.

+After finishing elementary school, she enrolled in a commercial high school in Zrenjanin.
+On third school year, she decided to get married at the age of 16.